NexPlayer/Android-SDK/advanced.md

 This method allows CEA 608 closed captions to be implemented in a caption renderer other than the NexCaptionRenderer provided by the NexPlayer SDK.

-If this method returnsnull, do not use it.
+If this method returns null, do not use it.
 Otherwise, use the string to implement and display CEA 608 closed captions with your specific renderer.

 **Returns**

 A String of CEA 608 closed caption data.
-If this method returnsnull, no caption data was received and no captions should be displayed.
+If this method returns null, no caption data was received and no captions should be displayed.

 #### TTML\_TextAligngetTextAlignforTTML ( )

 This method gets the horizontal text alignment of timed text (TTML) in content.

-It corresponds to thetts:textAlignattribute, and indicates how timed text should be aligned horizontally in the display region when displayed.
+It corresponds to the tts:textAlignattribute, and indicates how timed text should be aligned horizontally in the display region when displayed.

 **Returns**